-My trip to the Netherlands starts with a fairly early morning flight but as I had chosen to only take hand luggage there was no ultra early airport check in or bag drop needed.
-It’s only a short flight from Glasgow to Schipol Airport and luckily I had someone awaiting me when I arrived into Amsterdam.
-We arranged to meet at the “Meeting Point” but he doesn’t seem to be there and my phone takes quite a while to actually register on Dutch networks but eventually my friend arrives and the little panic of “What do I do if he doesn’t show?” was avoided.
+My trip to the Netherlands started with a fairly early morning flight but as I had chosen to only take hand luggage there was no ultra early airport check in or bag drop needed.
+It’s only a short flight from Glasgow to Schiphol Airport and luckily I had someone awaiting me when I arrived into Amsterdam.
+We arranged to meet at the standard “Meeting Point” but on arrival my friend didn’t seem to be there and my phone tooks quite a while to actually register on Dutch networks but eventually my friend bit arrive and the little panic of “What do I do if he doesn’t show?” was avoided.
 Luckily, Schiphol Airport is well connected so if you are arriving solo it’s very easy to get around.

 I spend my first day being shown around Leiden and even get a little boat trip along the canals, which is really quite pretty.
 The driver points out lots of buildings and points of interest while my Dutch friend points out where he works, friends houses and good places to eat so I get two tour guides.

-Of course one of the first things you’re always going to notice about the Netherlands are bikes…everywhere, and of course Leiden is the same.
-Getting off the train my travel companion had gone off to collect his bike from just one of the many massive bicycle parks outside the station and from here on every railing or post around Leiden is three deep in bikes.
+Of course one of the first things you’re always going to notice about the Netherlands are bikes…everywhere, and of course Leiden no different.
+From first getting off the train and my travel companion heading off to collect his bike from just one of the many massive bicycle parks outside the station it was bicycles everywhere.
+As we wander around every railing or post in Leiden is three deep in bikes.

-On the way back to our base in Leiden we take a wander through the Red Light District but its the middle of the day and there don’t seem to be any girls out.
+On the way back to our base in Leiden we take a wander through the Red Light District but as it is the middle of the day and there don’t seem to be any girls out.
 Also, its quite a run down and messy area which seems odd when its become more of a tourist attraction than anything else.
 Maybe you don’t notice when its dark and there are pretty girls in the windows!
 With the evening fast approaching we head on back to Leiden for a sunny evening meal.

 By afternoon, my local guide is back and we decide to head to the beach.
 First he wants to check if his mother’s car is available so we cycling to the other side of Leiden to check.
 But when I say WE cycle…. he cycles and I’m poised on the back on a little shelf over the wheel.
 He assures me all the Dutch do this and I agree I have seen lots of people on the back of bikes this way but that doesn’t make me any less anxious about heading out in the traffic.
 Turns out after the 15 minutes journey the car is not free and therefore we have to make it back again.
 I survive and I guess I can say I can fit in with the locals now.

 Instead we jump on a bus and head out to Noordwijk aan Zee for a little wander on the beach.
 It’s quite windy but still pretty warm so we head for a drink and later a quick dinner before heading back to Leiden for a lazy evening watching the telly.
-The 5th of May is actually Liberation Day for the Dutch – a day which commemorate the end of Nazi occupation after the Second World War .
-We had spotted some of the preparations in Amsterdam the day before but unfortunately hadn’t been in the city to see the events surrounding the day but I spend an interesting evening watching pieces of the ceremonies on the tv before off to bed.
+The 5th of May is actually Liberation Day or Bevrijdingsdag for the Dutch – a day which commemorate the end of Nazi occupation after the Second World War .
+We had spotted some of the preparations in Amsterdam the day before but unfortunately hadn’t been in the city to see the events surrounding the day but I spend an interesting evening watching pieces of the ceremonies on Dutch television.